What's happening at The Great KC Pet Expo

 Lusco Farms Facebook Page

 New this year -- wiener dog races!

-Join us for the 2016 Doxie Derby at the Great KC Pet Expo.
+Join us for the 2017 Doxie Derby at the Great KC Pet Expo.
 We are inviting doxie owners to participate and all doxie lovers to come and watch!
-The race will take place at 2:30pm on Sunday, December 4th.
-Every participant will receive a ribbon and a bone from Titan Bones!

 How it works: There will be six doxies in each race and there will be three heats.
 The final race-off will be between the 1st and 2nd place winners of each heat.
 This means there are ONLY 18 SPOTS available, so if you are interested you must register early!

 See forms below on how to register and rules for the race.

 Pampered Paws Grooming will be offering Free nail trims on-site ALL WEEKEND!
 You can't get your pet's nails trimmed for any cheaper than that!
 Take advantage of this great offer and stop by their booth sometime over the weekend.

 Traveling to The Great KC Pet Expo?
 Check out our lodging deals below!

 $87.99/night plus tax

 2633 NE 43rd St.